matrix-org/matrix-spec-proposals/proposals/2260-change-aliases-auth-rules.md

 directory even if they do not have the right to send the `aliases` event (in which case the `m.room.aliases` event will become outdated).

-It also be logical to allow the contents of `m.room.aliases` events to be redacted, as per [MSC2261](https://github.com/matrix-org/matrix-doc/issues/2261).
+It would also be logical to allow the contents of `m.room.aliases` events to be redacted, as per [MSC2261](https://github.com/matrix-org/matrix-doc/issues/2261).

 ## Tradeoffs